-The student and the sponsor have ultimate responsibility for the safety of the student and test subjects while doing experiments or otherwise developing a project for a Science Exposition.
+The student and the sponsor have ultimate responsibility for the safety of the student and test subjects while doing experiments or otherwise developing a project for the Science Exposition.
 Because many dangers may not be readily apparent, some guidelines are presented here to aid in developing a safer project.
-Even if a project follows the rules listed, if a sponsor feels the project is not appropriate, the sponsor has the right and responsibility to not approve the project.
+Even if a project follows the rules listed, if a sponsor feels the project is not appropriate, the sponsor has the right and to not approve the project.

 All project development and experimentation must be conducted only with proper supervision.
-This is particularly true for chemicals, radiation sources, biological cultures, and so forth, many of which are governed by rules and regulations, both State and Federal, that affect both handling and disposal.
+This is particularly true for chemicals, radiation sources, biological cultures, and so forth, many of which are governed by rules and regulations, both State and Federal, that affect both handling and disposal. (see the full list of safety rules)

-All exhibits must conform to the following regulations for region and State expositions.
+All exhibits must conform to the following regulations for Region and State expositions.
 These same rules should be used, where applicable, at local as well as district expositions.